gingerlime/carrierwave-daltonize/README.md

 ## CarrierWave::VIPS

 Note that CarrierWave::Daltonize no longer relies on [CarrierWave::VIPS](https://github.com/eltiare/carrierwave-vips).
+You can use it with any other CarrierWave plugin.

 However, since you already need ruby-vips to run this, it would make sense to use it too.

 CarrierWave::VIPS should dramatically increase the speed and reduce memory footprint